2022 Davis Cup Finals

+Canada won the title, defeating Australia 2–0 in the final.
+It was Canada's first ever Davis Cup title.

-The Finals, formerly known as World Group, is the highest level of Davis Cup competition in 2022.
+The Finals, formerly known as World Group, was the highest level of Davis Cup competition in 2022.
 It took place from 13 to 18 September and from 22 to 27 November 2022.
 The ties were contested in a best-of-three rubbers format and played on one day.
 There were two singles followed by a doubles.
 The Russian Tennis Federation were the defending champions, but they were banned from competing in international events following the 2022 Russian invasion of Ukraine.
-Canada won the title, defeating Australia in the final.
-It was Canada's first ever Davis Cup title.
 On 13 March 2022, ITF announced that Serbia, which had been awarded a wild card for the 2022 Finals, had replaced the Russian Tennis Federation as the highest-ranked losing semi-finalist in the 2021 Finals.
 On 17 March 2022, ITF announced that Canada will compete in the Finals as the replacement wild card.